httpwg/http2-spec/draft.md

 ## Downgrade Attacks {#downgrade}

-A downgrade attack against the negotation for TLS is possible, depending upon the properties of the negotiation mechanism.
+A downgrade attack against the negotiation for TLS is possible, depending upon the properties of the negotiation mechanism.

 For example, because the Alt-Svc header field {{I-D.nottingham-httpbis-alt-svc}}